Pantagrueliste/multi-saxon/README.md

 - **Saxon Integration**: Seamlessly process XML files using the renowned Saxon processor.
 - **CSV Output**: Generate comprehensive CSV reports containing relevant metadata about the processed XML TEI files.

+## Limitations
+- ``multi-saxon`` is optimized for TEI P5 files.
+- Limited customization

+## Upcoming Features
+- A separate config.toml file to increade customization of metadata.

 ## Installation

 1. Ensure you have Python 3.x installed on your machine.
 If not, [download and install Python](https://www.python.org/downloads/).